onflow/flow-playground/project-generator/files/README.md

 All the necessary files will be installed if you run `npm install` inside `test` folder

 ### Next Step
-When all the above tools would be installed you will need to inti flow emulator with `flow init` command from withing `test` folder.
+When all the above tools would be installed you will need to inti flow emulator with `npm emulator init` command from withing `test` folder.
 This will create `flow.json` file in the folder, which is necessary for emulator to operate properly

 ### Afterword